ds-spec/build-your-own-git/notes/stage-3-create-hash-obj.md

 ### Challenge: Creating a Hashed Object

-**Thought Process:**
+**Refined Steps:**

-1. Identify the file's location.
+1. Locate the file you want to hash.
-2. Read the file's content.
+2. Read its contents.
 3. Convert the raw text into a buffer for secure handling.
-4. Transform the buffer into a hashed value using SHA-1.
+4. Create the buffer header using `Buffer.from('blob <fileSize>\0')`.
+   - Concatenate this header with the raw file content.
+   - Hash the combined result using SHA-1, outputting a hex string.
+   - Compress the raw file using zlib.
-5. Save the hashed content in the `.git/objects` directory with the appropriate filename.
+5. Save the hashed content in the `.git/objects` directory, using the correct filename.
-6. Utilize `fs.readFileSync` to read the file and `fs.mkdir` to create directories as needed.
+6. Use `fs.readFileSync` to read files and `fs.mkdir` to create directories as needed.

+**Learnings:**

+- You can generate a hash using crypto commands like `crypto.createHash(<hash format>)`.
+- To get the hash as a SHA-1 string, use `.digest('hex')`.
+- When creating a buffer header, avoid concatenating strings like `'blob <fileSize>\0' + content'`—this will cause errors due to stringification.
+- Instead, use `Buffer.from()` to create the header and `Buffer.concat()` to combine buffers properly.